techee/geany-lsp/README.md

 Limitations
 -----------

-The plugin API of Geany currently does not support modifying document symbols in the sidebar so the Symbols tab contents is based on Geany's ctags symbols instead of LSP symbols.

 The plugin currently only works over stdin/stdout and takes over the responsibility for starting and stopping LSP servers.
 Some LSP servers,